Kentucky meat shower

+Despite various theories, the exact cause of the Kentucky meat shower remains a subject of speculation and mystery.

 Incident

-At the time, a farmer’s wife Mrs. Crouch was making soap on her porch when she reported seeing the meat pieces fall from the sky.
-She said she was 40 steps from her house when the meat started to slap the ground.
-The meat looked gristly, according to Mrs. Crouch.
-She and her husband believed the event signified a sign from God.
-A similar event was later reported in Europe.
-The phenomenon was reported by Scientific American, The New York Times, and several other publications at the time.
+On March 3, 1876, a farmer's wife, Mrs. Crouch, was making soap on her porch when she reported seeing a piece of meat fall from the sky.
+She said she was 40 steps from her house when the meat began to hit the ground.
+Mrs. Crouch and her husband believed the event was a sign from God.
+The phenomenon was covered by Scientific American, The New York Times, and other publications.

-Most of the pieces were approximately 5 × 5 cm; at least one was 10 × 10 cm.
-The meat appeared to be beef, but according to the first report in Scientific American, two men who tasted it judged it to be lamb or deer.
+Most of the pieces of meat were approximately 5 × 5 cm; at least one was 10 × 10 cm.
+The meat appeared to be beef, but according to the first report in Scientific American, two men who tasted it judged it to be possibly lamb or deer.
 Writing in the Sanitarian, Leopold Brandeis identified the substance as Nostoc, a type of cyanobacteria.
 Brandeis gave the meat sample to the Newark Scientific Association for further analysis, leading to a letter from Dr. Allan McLane Hamilton appearing in the Medical Record and stating the meat had been identified as lung tissue from either a horse or a human infant, "the structure of the organ in these two cases being almost identical."
 The composition of this sample was backed up by further analysis, with two samples of the meat being identified as lung tissue, three as muscle, and two as cartilage.